blib-la/runpod-worker-helloworld/README.md

 ### Access the API: synchronous

-This endpoint will wait until the job is done and provides the output of our API as the response:
+This endpoint will wait until the job is done and provide the output of our API as the response:

 ```bash
 curl -X POST -H "Authorization: Bearer <api_key>" -H "Content-Type: application/json" -d '{"input": {"greeting": "world"}}' https://api.runpod.ai/v2/<endpoint_id>/runsync